-Despite Truman State University’s original plan to complete it this fall, the Greenwood Autism Center is still in legislative limbo.
+Despite Truman State University’s original plan to complete construction this fall, the Greenwood Autism Center is still in legislative limbo.

 Truman has been working to convert the Greenwood Building into an autism clinic for the past three years.
 The University’s goal is to create a regional autism therapy and diagnosis center where students can have hands-on experience working with professionals to serve patients, but their plans have been pushed back as the state withholds funding.